eigerco/uniffi-zcash-lib/README.md

 This is the Repository for the codebase concerning the [Zcash RFP](https://forum.zcashcommunity.com/t/rfp-zcash-uniffi-library/41335) published some time ago on the Forum.
 [Eiger](https://www.eiger.co/) won the grant to realize the RFP with [this proposal](https://forum.zcashcommunity.com/t/zcash-uniffi-library-rfp/43468).

-⚠️ Production use its discouraged, as this project its still under heavy development.
+⚠️ Production use is discouraged, as this project is still under heavy development.

 ## Status